Photo:

 Fill your Seattle-area summer days for free

 1. Take a hike!
 Kids often need extra enticements to get out for a nature stroll.
-Pack the good snacks and hike to a ghost town, trek to a “prize” or bring your pooch and explore a nearby island’s trails.
+Pack the good snacks and hike to a ghost town, trek to a “prize” or try these hikes with a short drive and big views.

 3. We’ve got some extra-low tides this summer.
 Call up our low-tide scavenger hunt list for what to look for, then head to a Puget Sound beach to meet up with a naturalist and learn more about your finds.
 Step carefully to preserve all the critters normally hidden under the sea.

 5. All aboard!
 Railroad fan families have two chances to ride the mini trains this summer.
-Catch a ride with Kitsap Live Steamers in Port Orchard or hop aboard the Great Northern Cascade Railway in Skykomish.
-Donations are accepted at both spots if you feel like contributing.
+Catch a ride with Kitsap Live Steamers in Port Orchard, or hop aboard the Great Northern Cascade Railway in Skykomish.
+Donations are appreciated at both spots if you feel like contributing.

 6. Sleep under the stars during a hassle-free backyard campout.
 An at-home campout incorporates many of the best aspects of camping (um, s’mores) and skips several less savory ones (packing, driving, remembering to make a reservation nine months ago).

 8. Let your kids take their bicycling skills to the next level on awesome pump tracks in local parks.
-They’re like a roller coaster on a bike!
+They’re like a roller coaster on a bike and your kids will love them.

-9. Enjoy a free outdoor concert or show in almost every town around Puget Sound!
+9. Enjoy a free outdoor concert or show in almost every town up and down Puget Sound!
 Pack a picnic and spread out a blanket for free family summer entertainment.

 10. Slip into the AC of a museum on a hot afternoon.
 The super kid-friendly Harbor History Museum and White River Valley Museum are always free.
 For other museums, check out our guide to visiting favorite Seattle-area museums for free.

 15. Plan a beach day at one of Puget Sound’s best beaches, Jetty Island, open July 5–Sept.
 5. This 2-mile oasis features sand and mudflats, driftwood and marshland grasses, and — best of all — shallow warm water.
-While visiting the island is free, you do need to reserve ferry tickets for $3 per person: still, a pretty amazing bargain.
+While visiting the island is free, you do need to reserve ferry tickets for $3 per person on weekdays and $5 per person on weekends: still, a pretty amazing bargain.

 17. Take your critter-loving kids to Kelsey Creek Farm in Bellevue or Farrel-McWhirter Farm Park in Redmond for free-admission up-close time with farm animals.
 These parks also have playgrounds and trails for all-day fun.

 18. Tacoma Nature Center is a 70-acre wetland habitat right in the heart of the city.
-It has a great play area and trails, and offers free family nature walks.
-Try the free nature challenge app, Agents of Discovery, also available at other Tacoma parks.
+It has a great play area and trails, and offers free family nature walks right on its own trails and at many other city parks.

 19. This sweet summer activity is part craft project, part nature scavenger hunt and part random act of kindness.
 Make, search for or hide painted rocks.